 Interdisciplinary Learning Initiative

-The Interdisciplinary Learning Initiative (ILI) between the Needham Public Schools (NPS) and the NEF was established in 2012.
+The Interdisciplinary Learning Initiative (ILI) between the Needham Public Schools (NPS) and the NEF was established in 2012 and completed in 2017.
 The goal of this collaboration was to launch an interdisciplinary academic model of teaching and learning at Needham High School.
 The collaboration was managed by an Interdisciplinary Learning Team including representatives from the NEF, Needham High teachers and administrators, and the NPS District Director of Student Learning.

 Greater Boston Project